-The West Coast is home to federally-managed fisheries for salmon, groundfish, coastal pelagic species, and highly migratory species.
+The West Coast is home to federally managed fisheries for salmon, groundfish, coastal pelagic species, and highly migratory species.
 These fisheries support tribal communities, local economies, and recreational and commercial fishing.
 From families catching recreational salmon on the weekends, to family-owned fishing operations, to catcher-processor groundfish fleets owned by large companies, our research and management supports them all.

 Our charge is to sustainably manage fisheries, prevent overfishing, and develop innovative gear types to improve economic viability and minimize bycatch.
-Recent additions to the West Coast's blue economy such as aquaculture and offshore wind may increase marine resource conflicts, requiring an evaluation of potential impacts on critical habitat, vulnerable species, and fishing opportunities.
+Recent additions to the West Coast's Blue Economy such as aquaculture and offshore wind support sustainability and renewable energy goals, but may increase marine resource conflicts, requiring an evaluation of potential impacts on critical habitat, vulnerable species, and fishing opportunities.

-With these new demands and a changing climate, we will need to strengthen data collection collaborations and enhance west coast surveys.
-We must engage and partner with fishing communities, tribes, and underserved communities to employ an ecosystem fisheries management approach that is resilient.
+With these new demands and a changing climate, we will need to strengthen data collection collaborations and enhance West Coast surveys.
+We must engage and partner with fishing communities, tribes, and underserved communities to employ an ecosystem-based fisheries management approach that is resilient.